HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

 {{ figure_markup(
   image="structured-data-usage-by-year-desktop.png",
-  caption="Structured data usage by year on desktop", description="Bar chart showing structured data usage across desktop pages in 2022 and 2024.
+  caption="Structured data usage by year on desktop.", description="Bar chart showing structured data usage across desktop pages in 2022 and 2024.
 RDFa was used on approximately 60% of desktop pages in 2022 and 62% in 2024, Open Graph on 57% in 2022 and 59% in 2024, Twitter on 37% in 2022 and 40% in 2024, JSON-LD on 34% in 2022 and 37% in 2024, Microdata remained steady at 25%, Facebook dropped slightly from 8% to 7%, while Dublin Core, Microformats, and Microformats2 showed minimal usage, all under 1% across both years.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTE7UqINKaCzsmdVSUPZhQjlm2Az5T9wcbk4ZMZyJu-Rp8JWXtn9YRfXnAajUqQYLTCnSA2O5FEP6YF/pubchart?oid=1466312390&format=interactive", sheets_gid="560419533",